School staff to strike in 10 Scottish council areas

 About 20,000 GMB members voted against the deal in April.

+Unite members in 10 Scottish councils also voted to strike over pay after the summer break - although dates have not yet been confirmed.

+Unison has yet to announce the results of its strike ballot to members.

-Senior organiser Keir Greenaway said: "Scotland stands on the shoulders of our local authority workers and the value of their work must be reflected in their salaries.
+GMB Scotland senior organiser Keir Greenaway said: "Scotland stands on the shoulders of our local authority workers and the value of their work must be reflected in their salaries.

 "Cosla has refused to seriously engage with our members during what has been a protracted, frustrating process.
 If they had, parents and pupils would not now be facing disruption.